-You know that having a healthy and balanced diet is essential to maintaining and building muscle and strength, improving body composition and performance, and lowering your risks to develop lifestyle diseases.
+You know that having a healthy and balanced diet is essential for maintaining and building muscle and strength, improving body composition and performance, and lowering your risks of developing lifestyle diseases.
 Besides having a nutrient-dense diet, it’s also important to remember that there are a few things that you need to do to maximize what you eat and extract as many nutrients as possible.
 Let’s delve into some of the key tips to make food more bioavailable to get more nutrients.

 Making Food Bioavailable

 Research shows that good nutrition is not only about choosing and eating healthy foods.
 Nutrient bioavailability is variable and easily influenced by numerous factors.
 Bioavailability refers to the degree nutrients are available based on how your body uses foods (your digestion and absorption) and how foods’ nutrients are available so your body metabolizes them.

 Many people don’t get enough nutrients because, not only do they eat nutrient-deficient foods, but because they have compromised systems and/or because they decrease the foods’ nutrient value inadvertently.
 The digestion and absorption of the food you eat are key processes for good health.
 If your gut doesn’t function properly and you deal with digestive issues (chronic constipation, diarrhea, bloating, gas, leaky gut syndrome, etc.), your body is probably not getting all the nutrients it requires and some biological needs might not be met.
 Let’s now focus on how to make healthy food more bioavailable.